elsaburren/website/README.md

 Use myStyle.css to define your own colours and style of the classes myFoo.

-This template's main pages are php files (this allows me to include_once the tab menu and footer from separate html files).
+This template's pages are php files (this allows me to include_once the tab menu and footer from separate html files).
 So to display the website, a php interpreter is required.

 Note that the logo.png is included in the myTabs.html.